 What is the average sexual harassment settlement?
 It's a common question for those who have experienced workplace sexual harassment.
 It's natural to wonder about this, especially when dealing with emotional distress and financial burdens.
 Understanding potential outcomes and typical settlement figures can provide direction as you consider your legal options.

-In 2024, the average settlement for sexual harassment cases in California was $56,200.
+The EEOC reported recovering nearly $300 million for more than 8,000 workers with sexual harassment claims between 2018 and 2021.
+Based on these numbers, the average settlement was $36,800 per claimant.
 However, settlement amounts can vary widely depending on the unique circumstances of each case.

 This isn't just about money; it's about justice, validation, and rebuilding your life.
 We'll explore factors that determine settlement numbers and look at real-world scenarios, as legal processes can differ significantly from what's portrayed in media.